Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 ## What are plurals?

 Plurals are a standardized way to deal with quantities.
-For example, English deals with 2 plurals: _"one"_ (1) and _"other"_ (0, 2, 3, ..).
+For example, English uses with 2 plurals: _"one"_ (1) and _"other"_ (0, 2, 3, ..).

 If you have